 Once you have borrowed federal aid, whether through JCU or another school previously, you will have a record in the US Department of Education’s National Student Loan Data System (NSLDS).

 When you apply for federal aid through JCU, we will report your enrolment status and estimated completion date to NSLDS.
 If you change your enrolment status, such as withdraw, complete early, or your estimated completion date changes, this will be reported to NSLDS.

 As long as you are enrolled at least ‘half time’, you are eligible for deferment of loan repayments.
 At JCU the definition of half-time is 6 credit points in either study period 1 or study period 2 subjects.
 If you are taking block (intensive) classes, please contact the JCU Financial Aid Administrator.

-If you have had Perkins loans in the past or a private student loan, you will need to obtain a ‘deferment application form’ from the Servicer for those loans as they do not use NSLDS.
+If you have had Perkins loans in the past or a private student loan, you may need to obtain a ‘deferment application form’ from the Servicer for those loans.
+Check with your lender.

 As the US Government has strict guidelines that all universities have to follow to remain eligible participants in the Federal Aid program, all queries and/or paperwork relating to US loans must be signed by the authorised JCU Financial Aid Administrator.